sacstrom/tfc-terraform-eks/k8s-examples/vs-studio/README.md

 ## 7. Create the Ingress for the Services

-Modify the `7-studio-ingress.yml` manifest and replace all occurrences of app domain `"vs-studio.eks.mabl.online"` with your own domain name, then apply the ingress controller for the application:
+Modify the `7-studio-ingress.yml` manifest and replace all occurrences of app domain `"vs-studio.mvp-dev.viewspotstudio.com"` with your own domain name, then apply the ingress controller for the application:

     kubectl apply -f 7-studio-ingress.yml